Survey Says 50% of the USA is Mentally Ill! An APA “Land Grab?”

 Now let me ask you a serious question.
 When was the last time your doctor spent an hour and a half with you?
 And, if he or she was willing to spend that much time with you, can you imagine what it would cost?
 Wow, I wonder what a surgery that lasts about an hour and half costs?
 In any case, it is a whole lot more than you or I could spend on a simple hypnosis session to stop smoking or to lose a few pounds!

 This is the deal.
 I don’t know if the survey had anything to do with the APA, the AMA or whoever.
-I do know that if the medical and psychological establishment gets its way and snuffs out the work of non-licensed professional hypnotism, it will be the end of hypnosis and hypnotherapy.
+I do know that if the medical and psychological establishment gets its way and snuffs out the work of non-licensed professional hypnotism, it will be the end of hypnosis.

 Here is one solution.
-I think that eventually hypnotherapists should be licensed, and unless those professional hypnotists, have a medical license then they should not work with medical problems unless they receive a referral from a properly licensed medical practitioner.
-These licensed hypnotherapists should become a part of the helping professions just like the occupational therapists and physical therapists that work in clinics and hospitals across the country do.
+I think that eventually hypnotists should be licensed, and unless those professional hypnotists, have a medical license then they should not work with medical problems unless they receive a referral from a properly licensed medical practitioner.
+These licensed hypnotists should become a part of the helping professions just like the occupational hypnotists and physical hypnotists that work in clinics and hospitals across the country do.

-I suggest that it is time for the medical profession and the hypnotherapy profession to begin to work together and build a better way to bring the many benefits of hypnosis and hypnotherapy to America, and then lead the way to bringing good sound hypnotherapy to the world.
+I suggest that it is time for the medical profession and the hypnosis profession to begin to work together and build a better way to bring the many benefits of hypnosis to America, and then lead the way to bringing good sound hypnosis to the world.